 Working in Vietnam is relatively easy, given the ubiquity of resources available.
 Furthermore, most of them are online or at least have a web-based counterpart.

 Recruitment agencies and job portals in Vietnam have a clear and accessible online presence.
-What's more, social media is frequently used by employers from numerous sectors.
+What's more, LinkedIn and Facebook are frequently used by employers from numerous sectors.

 Working culture and etiquette in Vietnam

-- Keep your head above water - Vietnam is a Buddhist nation.
+Keep your head above water - Vietnam is a Buddhist nation.
 Therefore, the head is considered the most sacred part of the body.
 Do not touch a person's head, as this is considered very disrespectful.
 This applies to all circumstances, not only in the workplace.
+Also, Vietnamese people don't like to display confusion or “lose face” in front of others.
+Remember, maintaining a calm temperament will be the most helpful way to approach any discussion or problem.

 Legalities and work permits in Vietnam

 Although acquiring a work permit in Vietnam is a lengthy and complex process, updates happen frequently.
-The most recent changes took place in August 2023, making the process more strict.
+The most recent changes took place in August 2023, making the process stricter.
 There are more requirements for proof of education and previous experience.

 The process of obtaining a work permit in Vietnam, if you have already met all the educational requirements, is simple.
 Your employer will send you an invitation to work or a contract, which you will take to your embassy for notarization.
 If you are outside of Vietnam, the company's HR department will guide you through the steps to ensure everything is legal.
 If you are already in Vietnam and starting a new position, you may take up the challenge of getting a police check and medical check to assist with your work permit process.